One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 This is the one type of violent crime that is a real risk to solo travelers.
 Muggings happen all over the world.
-Even in developed countries, the risk exists.
+Even in developed countries.
 In fact, I would go as far to say, if you travel enough, sooner or later you’ll get held up and robbed.

 In much of the world, people just assume that every tourist is rich.
 Because of this, muggers often target tourists.
 They know tourists carry cash and expensive electronics.
 They also know that tourists don’t know their way around the city.
 There may also be a language barrier which makes pulling off the crime easier.
 All of these factors make tourists an easy and profitable target.
 Solo tourists are at a particularly high risk because they can’t as easily defend themselves, being alone.

 For whatever reason, mugging is most common in Latin America.
 East and Southeast Asia have the lowest rates of robberies.
-To see where your solo travel destination ranks, check out this interesting chart from Theglobaleconomy.com
+To see where your solo travel destination ranks in terms of robbery, check out this interesting chart.

 How to Reduce the Risk of Mugging or Robbery While Solo Traveling

-Luckily, reducing the risk of falling victim to a mugger is pretty straightforward.
+Reducing the risk of falling victim to a mugger while you travel solo is pretty straightforward.
 In my travels, I have never been robbed, knock on wood.
 I have, however, met a number of solo travelers who have been targeted.
-Following these tips to help lower your chances of being mugged or robbed while solo traveling:
+Following these tips to help lower your chances of being mugged or robbed while you solo travel:

 - Don’t wear flashy jewelry- Even if it’s not valuable.
 The criminal doesn’t know that.
 You don’t want to give them a reason to rob you.

 - Dress down- If you look poor or dirty, you attract less attention.
-Never wear nice clothes when you’re just wondering around the city.
+Never wear nice clothes when you’re just wandering around the city.

 - Avoid walking around at night- Most muggings occur under the cover of darkness.
 Of course, this is location dependent.
 Many cities are well policed and are perfectly safe at all hours of the day and night.
 Some places you shouldn’t leave the hotel after dark.
 Do a bit of research before you arrive so you know what you’re getting into.